-CSD Learns and NTID are excited to partner together to present a webinar focused on encouraging a love of STEM studies in Deaf and Hard of Hearing middle school students.
-Students will see a panel of Deaf and Hard of Hearing professionals currently working in exciting STEM fields.
-This engaging webinar will be on April 29, 2019 at 11:45 a.m – 12:45 p.m EST.
+CSD Learns and RIT/NTID partnered together to present a webinar focused on encouraging a love of STEM studies in Deaf and Hard of Hearing middle school students.
+Students saw a panel of Deaf and Hard of Hearing professionals currently working in exciting STEM fields.
+This engaging webinar happened on April 29, 2019 at 11:45 a.m – 12:45 p.m EST.

 In our Teacher’s Toolkit, you can find a week’s worth of instructional content and lesson plans to help you get more from this engaging webinar.
-Easily hit the ground running by touching upon STEM concepts, Deaf professional role models, the environment, soft skills, and literacy leading up to the April 29 webinar.
+Easily hit the ground running by touching upon STEM concepts, Deaf professional role models, the environment, soft skills, and literacy leading up to the sharing this webinar with your students.
 Find lesson plans, resources, activities and more!

 - Monday: Introduction to STEM